-** First and Foremost: -We encourage you to do your own research.
-There is a ton of information available on the internet...Everyone always has an opinion and a remedy when it comes to things ailing your pet.... but please, don't take everything you read or hear at face value!!
+** First and Foremost: -We encourage you to do your own research!
+There is a ton of information available on the internet.
+Everyone always has an opinion and a remedy when it comes to things ailing your pet... but please, don't take everything you read or hear at face value!!

-QUESTION EVERYTHING!! -Even from us - and yes, even question your vet!

-So many people run on blind faith and assume that vets are "all knowing."
-They have all the answers and know whats best for your beloved pet at all times...but from our experience, this is not always the case!
+QUESTION EVERYTHING!! -Even from us - and yes, even your vet!
+Most people run on blind faith and assume that vets are "all knowing."
+That they have all the answers and know what's best for your beloved pet at all times...but from our experience, just listening to our clients stories for so many years... this is not always the case!

-If you feel like your vet is giving you the run around, you've been back and forth a bunch of times and they're not getting any better, don't be afraid to ask questions...or better yet, get a second opinion!

-Our hope is that we can help educate you from our years of hands on experience ...and in doing so, extend the life of your pet!
+If you feel like your vet is giving you the run around, you've been back and forth a bunch of times and your beloved pet is not getting any better, don't be afraid to ask questions...or better yet, get a second opinion.
+Our hope is that we can help educate you from our years of experience ...and in doing so, extend the life of your pet!

 As professional groomers, we see hundreds of dogs on a regular basis, so we come across many common skin and coat ailments.
 The most common being:

 We see so many of them these days.
 80% of the dogs that come in for grooming have some type of an "allergy" (according to their vet.)
 They come in for grooming with their bottles of medicated shampoo - the ones that don't get the dog clean because they don't lather, they smell awful and we have to leave them on for at least 10 minutes.
 They bring their medicated anti itch sprays, ear ointments and creams that we must apply to the designated areas ...including butts!

-So, after applying the same greasy ear medication to a clients dog, over the course of about 6 months for a chronic ear infection, ("caused by allergies")and not seeing any improvement, I started to question it.
+So, after applying the same greasy ear medication to a clients dog, over the course of about 6 months for a chronic ear infection, "caused by allergies" and not seeing any improvement, I started to question it.
 What was the point of continuing to use something that obviously wasn't working, just because the vet said to do so!?
 And what the heck is going on in that ear?
 I needed answers!
 And more importantly, I needed to help this poor dog that was obviously suffering.
-(It was so badly infected his mom was not able to put the medicine in anymore because he would try to bite.)
+It was so badly infected his mom was not able to put the medicine in anymore because he would try to bite.

 When I was a child, dogs didn't have "allergies".
 They got some dry kibble, a can of Alpo and some dinner scraps and they were healthy as can be!
 So what changed?
 What's going on?
 What's with all the allergies?

 We find that so many vets will classify a multitude of symptoms into this one word: "allergies".
 We hear it every day.
 "He has allergies".
 "What is he allergic to?", we ask.
 "Oh they aren't sure what the trigger is yet...
 But he went for a cortisone shot and they gave us this special shampoo...and next week we are going to have him allergy tested for $1,500."

-I cringe every time!
+We cringe every time!

+One of the most common "allergies", for lack of a better term, is in fact, an overgrowth of yeast, or yeast infection.
 So, before you run back to the vet spending thousands of dollars on shots, shampoos, sprays, ointments and allergy testing... only to come back to square one... please read this first!!

-Excessively scratching at ears or rubbing them on the rug -usually causing matting from the rubbing
+Excessively scratching at ears or rubbing them on the rug -usually causing matting from the rubbing.

-Red, swollen or greasy ears (may even look like cauliflower)
+Red, swollen or greasy ears -may even look like cauliflower.

-Strange musty odor that won't go away- even after a bath - (Some say the smell resembles corn chips.) usually odor comes from ears, feet, or face- but can be all over
+Strange musty odor that won't go away- even after a bath - (Some say the smell resembles corn chips.) usually odor comes from ears, feet, or face- but can be all over.

 Coat seems either dull, dry or oily.
 May have sparse areas with hair loss and flaking.